The Export Service Organisation of the Styrian economy

 The ICS offers practical support to help Styrian companies start operations abroad, enter new markets and step up their activities abroad.

-Not only does the ICS provide advice and support in export business plans, we also offer three-year focus programmes for the purpose of putting interesting new markets on the radar of Styrian (new) exporters.
+Not only does the ICS provide advice and support in export business plans, we also offer three-year focus programs for the purpose of putting interesting new markets on the radar of Styrian (new) exporters.
 Trade commissioners’ meetings, seminars on sectors and specific country information help facilitate the entry into future export markets.

 FAQsGETTING STARTED | Entering the international market